Hweinstock/typedLu/README.md

 - [x] Implement `synthesis`.
 - [x] Implement `typeCheckBlock` and `typeCheckStatement`.
 - [x] Generalize store used in evaluator to use `Environment`.
 (Harry)
-- [ ] Tweak parser (and typechecker) to allow functions called straight from tables.
-(Harry)
-- [ ] Build some nice demo/ui to show that it works.
+- [x] Build some nice demo/ui to show that it works.

 Potential Extensions:
 - [ ] Implement Local variables.